 If you are able to fully adsorb the fact that some diamonds may not be an investment, but a retail product that you buy to look nice when placed on your loved one's body, then clarity enhanced diamonds are a great way to save money and get a great looking diamond.

-Diamond clarity is a function of the number, size, color, and placement of inclusions in the diamond.
+As mentioned, diamond clarity is a function of the number, size, color, and placement of inclusions in the diamond.
 Since theses inclusions are in essence just cavities filled with different types of materials, you can greatly enhance the clarity of the diamond by reaching those inclusions from the surface and cleaning out the cavity.

 To enhance clarity further, a fascinating processes is used to actually fill the cavity with a microscopic amount of a patented compound that makes the inclusion literally disappear to the naked eye.
 Lets take a look at the different types and stages of clarity enhancement: